Noah670/Bunny_Planet/README.md

 2. Under **Pages**, set the branch to `main` and select the `/` root folder.
 3. Save, then visit the URL GitHub provides.

-A workflow file is included in `.github/workflows/gh-pages.yml` to automate deployments when pushing to `main`.
-Add a remote with `git remote add origin <your-repo-url>` then run `git push -u origin main` to deploy.
+A workflow in `.github/workflows/gh-pages.yml` now runs on pushes to **main** or the **work** branch.
+Push to either branch and GitHub Actions will deploy the site automatically.